 The OR Society’s Training Programme – relationship to Analytics

-2015 training courses are listed here.
-We also have the 2015 training course information available as a PDF.
+2016 training courses are listed on the Course Calendar Page.
+We also have the 2016 training course information available as a PDF.
 However course dates may change since its creation, so we always recommend double checking training course dates on this website.

 There is no standard definition of Analytics, so we define and use one here.
 The Society recently commissioned a piece of research to help to understand tile relationship between O.R. and Analytics and we've classified about half of the courses under three headings used in that work; 'Prescriptive', 'Predictive' and 'Descriptive'.
 The diagram below should make it a little clearer what we mean by those headings.